nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 2a.
 The email field is missing.
     * 2a1.
 EduMate assigns an email based on the name.

-  Use case resumes at step 2
+  Use case resumes from step 2.
 * 2b.
 The telegram handle field is missing.
     * 2b1.
 EduMate assigns a telegram handle based on the name.

-  Use case resumes at step 2
+  Use case resumes from step 2.
 * 2c.
 The station field is missing.
     * 2c1.
 EduMate assigns a default station "Kent Ridge" to the person.

-  Use case resumes at step 2
+  Use case resumes from step 2.
 * 2d.
 The phone field is missing.
     * 2d1.
 EduMate assigns a default phone number "00000000" to the person.

-  Use case resumes at step 2
+  Use case resumes from step 2.

-**Use case: UC03 - Edit a contact**
+**Use case: UCXX - View user information**

 **MSS**

-1. User requests to edit a person's details with new information.
+1. User requests to view a profile without an index.
-2. EduMate edits the person's information.
-3. EduMate shows the edited person's information in the profile panel.
+2. EduMate shows the user's profile in the profile panel.

    Use case ends.

+**Use case: UCXX - View a contact's information by name**

+**MSS**

+1. User requests to view a profile using the contact's name.
+2. EduMate shows the contact's profile in the profile panel.

+   Use case ends.

 **Extensions**

 * 1a.
+The given name is not found.
+    * 1a1.
+EduMate shows an error message.

+**Use case: UCXX - View a contact's information by index**

+**MSS**

+1. User requests to view a profile using the contact's index.
+2. EduMate shows the contact's profile in the profile panel.

+   Use case ends.

+**Extensions**

+* 1a.
 The given index is invalid.
     * 1a1.
 EduMate shows an error message.

+**Use case: UC03 - Edit a contact**

+**MSS**

+1. User requests to <u>view a contact's information by name (UCXX)</u>.
+2. User requests to edit a person's details with new information.
+3. EduMate edits the person's information.
+4. EduMate shows the edited person's information in the profile panel.

+   Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.
+    * 2a1.
+EduMate shows an error message.

-* 1b.
+* 2b.
 The given details are invalid.
-    * 1b1.
+    * 2b1.
 EduMate shows an error message.

-* 1c.
+* 2c.
 The edited name is already found in the EduMate.
-    * 1c1.
+    * 2c1.
 EduMate shows an error message.

 **Use case: UC04 - Delete a contact**

+1. User requests to <u>view a contact's information by name (UCXX)</u>.
-1. User requests to delete a person from the contact list.
+2. User requests to delete a person from the contact list.
-2. EduMate deletes the person from the contact list.
+3. EduMate deletes the person from the contact list.
-3. EduMate shows the user's information in the profile panel.
+4. EduMate shows the user's information in the profile panel.

    Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The given index is invalid.
-    * 1a1.
+    * 2a1.
 EduMate shows an error message.

 **Use case: UC05 - Tag a basic module to a contact**

+1. User requests to <u>view a contact's information by name (UCXX)</u>.
-1. User requests to add a basic module tag to a contact.
+2. User requests to add a basic module tag to a contact.
-2. EduMate tags the module to the contact.
+3. EduMate tags the module to the contact.
-3. EduMate displays a list of successfully added modules.
+4. EduMate displays a list of successfully added modules.
-4. EduMate displays the tagged person's information in the profile panel.
+5. EduMate displays the tagged person's information in the profile panel.

    Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The given index is invalid.
-    * 1a1.
+    * 2a1.
 EduMate shows an error message.

-* 1b.
+* 2b.
 The given module code is invalid.
-    * 1b1.
+    * 2b1.
 EduMate shows an error message.

-* 2a.
+* 3a.
 The module code exists in the person's contact.
-    * 2a1.
+    * 3a1.
 EduMate does not add any tags.
-    * 2b2.
+    * 3b2.
 EduMate does not show the module in the feedback message.

-  Use case resumes at step 2.
+  Use case resumes at step 5.

 **Use case: UCXX - Tag a non-basic module to a contact**

+1. User requests to <u>view a contact's information by name (UCXX)</u>.
-1. User requests to add a non-basic module tag to a contact.
+2. User requests to add a non-basic module tag to a contact.
-2. EduMate assigns lessons to the contact.
+3. EduMate assigns lessons to the contact.
-3. EduMate tags the module to the contact.
+4. EduMate tags the module to the contact.
-4. EduMate displays a list of successfully added modules.
+5. EduMate displays a list of successfully added modules.
-5. EduMate displays the tagged person's information in the profile panel.
+6. EduMate displays the tagged person's information in the profile panel.

 **Extensions**

-* 1a.
+* 2a.
 The given index is invalid.
-    * 1a1.
+    * 2a1.
 EduMate shows an error message.

-* 1b.
+* 2b.
 The given module information is invalid.
-    * 1b1.
+    * 2b1.
 EduMate shows an error message.

-* 2a.
+* 3a.
 The lesson clashes with the contact's timetable.
-    * 2a1.
+    * 3a1.
 EduMate shows an error message with details of clashes.

-* 2b.
+* 3b.
 The added lessons clash with each other.
-    * 2b1.
-EduMate shows an error message with.
+    * 3b1.
+EduMate shows an error message.

-* 3a.
+* 4a.
 The module does not exist in the contact's module set.
-    * 3a1.
+    * 4a1.
 EduMate adds the module and lesson to the contact's module set.
-    * 3a2.
+    * 4a2.
 EduMate displays the added lesson in the feedback message.

-  Use case resumes at step 3.
+  Use case resumes at step 6.
-* 3b.
+* 4b.
 The module exists in the contact's module set but the lesson does not.
-    * 3b1.
+    * 4b1.
 EduMate adds the module and lesson to the contact's module set.
-    * 3b2.
+    * 4b2.
 EduMate displays the added lesson in the feedback message.

-  Use case resumes at step 3.
+  Use case resumes at step 6.
-* 3c.
+* 4c.
 The module and lesson exist in the contact's module set.
-    * 3c1.
+    * 4c1.
 EduMate throws an error message.

-**Use case: UC06 - Untag a module from a contact**
+**Use case: UCXX - Untag a module from a contact**

+1. User requests to <u>view a contact's information by name (UCXX)</u>.
-1. User requests to remove a module tag from a contact.
+2. User requests to remove a module tag from a contact.
-2. EduMate untags the module from the contact.
+3. EduMate untags the module from the contact.
-3. EduMate removes the associated lessons from the contact.
+4. EduMate removes the associated lessons from the contact.
-4. EduMate displays a list of successfully removed modules.
+5. EduMate displays a list of successfully removed module tags.
-5. EduMate displays the untagged person's information in the profile panel.
+6. EduMate displays the untagged person's information in the profile panel.

    Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The given index is invalid.
-    * 1a1.
+    * 2a1.
 EduMate shows an error message.

-* 1b.
+* 2b.
 The given details are invalid.
-    * 1b1.
+    * 2b1.
 EduMate shows an error message.

-* 2a.
+* 3a.
 The module does not exist in the contact's module set.
-    * 2a1.
+    * 3a1.
 EduMate does not remove any module.

-  Use case resumes at step 2
+  Use case resumes at step 6.
-* 2b.
+* 3b.
 The module and lesson exists in EduMate.
-    * 2b1.
+    * 3b1.
 EduMate removes that lesson.
-    * 2b2.
+    * 3b2.
 EduMate removes the module from the module set if there are no more lessons.

+  Use case resumes at step 5.
+* 3c.
+The module exists in EduMate, but the lesson does not.
+    * 3c1.
+EduMate does not remove the module.
+    * 3c2.
+EduMate does not display the module and lesson in the feedback message.

+  Use case resumes at step 6.
+* 3d.
+The module does not come with have a lesson.
+    * 3d1.
+EduMate removes the entire module from that person's module set.

-  Use case resumes at step 2
+  Use case resumes at step 6.

 **Use case: UC07 - Tag a group to a contact**

+1. User requests to <u>view a contact's information by name (UCXX)</u>.
-1. User requests to add a group tag to a contact.
+2. User requests to add a group tag to a contact.
-2. EduMate tags the group to the contact.
+3. EduMate tags the group to the contact.
-3. EduMate displays a list of successfully added groups.
+4. EduMate displays a list of successfully added groups.
-4. EduMate displays the tagged person's information in the profile panel.
+5. EduMate displays the tagged person's information in the profile panel.

    Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The given index is invalid.
-    * 1a1.
+    * 2a1.
 EduMate shows an error message.

-* 1b.
+* 2b.
 The given details are invalid.
-    * 1b1.
+    * 2b1.
 EduMate shows an error message.

-* 2a.
+* 3a.
 The group already exists in the group set.
-    * 2a1.
+    * 3a1.
 EduMate does not display the group in the feedback message.

+  Use case resumes at step 5.

 **Use case: UC08 - Untag a group from a contact**

+1. User requests to <u>view a contact's information by name (UCXX)</u>.
-1. User requests to remove a group tag from a contact.
+2. User requests to remove a group tag from a contact.
-2. EduMate untags the group from the contact.
+3. EduMate untags the group from the contact.
-3. EduMate displays a list of successfully removed groups.
+4. EduMate displays a list of successfully removed groups.
-4. EduMate displays the untagged person's information in the profile panel.
+5. EduMate displays the untagged person's information in the profile panel.

    Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The given index is invalid.
-    * 1a1.
+    * 2a1.
 EduMate shows an error message.

-* 1b.
+* 2b.
 The given details are invalid.
-    * 1b1.
+    * 2b1.
 EduMate shows an error message.

-* 2a.
+* 3a.
 The group does not exist in the group set.
-    * 2a1.
+    * 3a1.
 EduMate does not display the group in the feedback message.

-  Use case resumes at step 2
+  Use case resumes at step 5.

 **Use case: UC09 - Find contacts based on search criteria**